JacobK233811/MQuicker/README.md

   <a href="setup2.ps1"><li>Install required packages and run the file</li></a>
   Note: During the second step, several Python windows will open and then close one-by-one.
 Please do not be alarmed by this as it is a normal part of set up.
 </ol>
-<a href="launch.ps1">After setting up in this way, you can click here whenever you'd like to look for new chapters, or just find the launch.ps1 file on your computer :)</a> Also, a shortcut to this program called "MQuicker - For Desktop" is included within C:\Extracts\MQuicker.
+<a href="launch.ps1">After setting up in this way, you can click here whenever you'd like to look for new chapters, or just find the launch.ps1 file on your computer :)</a> <p>Also, a shortcut to this program called "MQuicker - For Desktop" is included within C:\Extracts\MQuicker.
-I recommend moving it to your Desktop, right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .ps1 Files -> More Apps -> Look for an App on Your PC and then find and choose powershell.exe to easily access MQuicker from the Desktop.
+I recommend moving it to your Desktop, and <a href="https://www.top-password.com/blog/set-ps1-script-to-open-with-powershell-by-default/">setting PowerShell as the default program to open .ps1</a> by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .ps1 Files -> More Apps -> Look for an App on Your PC and then find and choose powershell.exe to easily access MQuicker from the Desktop.
-(I found Powershell in C:\Users\YOURNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Windows PowerShell) Alternatively, right click the shortcut and select "Run with Powershell"
+(I found Powershell in C:\Windows\System32\WindowsPowerShell\v1.0) Alternatively, right click the shortcut and select "Run with Powershell"</p>

 <h1 id="su">Four Steps to Set Up on Windows</h1>
 <ol>
   <li>Download this GitHub Repository by <a href="https://github.com/JacobK233811/MangaNewChapter/archive/main.zip">Clicking the Green "Code" Button followed by Download ZIP</a>.
 Then extract the files to the desired location. </li>
   <li><a href="https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe">Get the 3.8 64-bit Version of Python</a> for Windows </li>
   <li>Open Anaconda Prompt Program and Navigate to the Folder called MangaNewChapter-main by Using <em>cd Downloads\MangaNewChapter-main</em> until arrival.
 Then run <em>pip install -r requirements.txt</em> Only do this in set up.</li>
-  <li>Run <em>python nc.py</em>.
-For color, use <em>ipython</em> followed by <em>import checker</em> and then <em>checker.a()</em> This process will be how you normally access the program, preceded by naviagting to the MangaNewChapter-main folder.</li>
+  <li>Run <em>python checker.py</em>.
+This process will be how you normally access the program, preceded by naviagting to the MangaNewChapter-main folder.</li>
 </ol>